 thers, need to remain connected with the people they like.
 For seniors, it is highly recommended that they find new friends or reconnect with old ones.

 Finding activities with the family is also an excellent example of them remaining connected.
 Visiting a recreation center where they can meet other people their age is another idea.
-As long as they stay socially active, the elderly will not feel they are growing old.
+As long as they stay socially active, the elderly will not feel they are growing old even though it is impossible to prevent aging.